ansuini/IntrinsicDimDeep/README.md

 - the ID profile, across a relevant number of state-of-the-art (pretrained) CNNs follows a curved shape that we informally nicknamed the "hunchback"

-  (to compare many different architectures we plotted the ID vs. a relative depth, which is the number of non-trivial transformations that the network performs on the input (convolutional and fully-connected layers' operations) divided by the total number of these transformations before the output)
+  (to compare many different architectures we plotted the ID vs. a *relative depth*, which is the number of non-trivial transformations that the network performs on the input (convolutional and fully-connected layers' operations) divided by the total number of these transformations before the output)